 Check Out: 22 Must Watch Anime Like Code Geass

 In a dystopian future, detective Shinjuurou Yuuki—dubbed the “Defeated Detective” by some—solves mysteries all throughout Tokyo.
-Shinjuurou’s intellect and inventiveness in cracking crimes, notably homicides, are aided by his eccentric associate Inga, resulting in several riddles being solved and criminals apprehended.
+Shinjuurou’s intellect and inventiveness in cracking offenses, notably losses of life, are aided by his eccentric associate Inga, resulting in several riddles being solved and offenders apprehended.
 On the other hand, his companion appears to have other, more nefarious intentions for the persons they apprehend, and the truth about the assistant’s identity and motivation is buried in mystery.

 Top Secret: The Revelation

-The memories of the dead can now be displayed via a newly created technology.
-It is employed in the investigation of tough murder cases.
+The memories of the no longer living can now be displayed via a newly created technology.
+It is employed in the investigation of tough loss of life cases.
 But at what price?
 What about the dead’s privacy as outsiders pry into their most personal memories?
-What about the consequences the images might have on people whose professions compel them to journey through the minds of insane killers and experience whatever sensations and sentiments these murderers felt as they skinned and disemboweled their victims?
+What about the consequences the images might have on people whose professions compel them to journey through the minds of mentally unwell takers of life and experience whatever sensations and sentiments these who took lives felt as they mistreated their sufferers?

 Dr. Kenzou Tenma, an outstanding neurosurgeon who is married to the daughter of the hospital’s director, is on his way to the top of the hierarchy.
 Until one night when a seemingly minor event alters Dr. Tenma’s life.
 Right before he operates on a patient, he receives a call from the hospital director instructing him to change patients and instead conduct life-saving brain surgery on a renowned performer.
 His colleagues, friends, fiancée, and the director celebrates his achievement, but, as a result of the switch, a poor immigrant dies, causing Dr. Tenma to question his morality.